semanser/vim-outdated-plugins/README.md

 Async plugin for showing your outdated plugins.

 ## What it does?
-This plugin automatically checks if any of your plugins are outdated and show information about that.
+This plugin automatically checks if any of your plugins are outdated and echo message about that.

 To use this plugin make sure you have **git** installed.